adarshnjena/z-space/README.md

 # Z-Space

 We aim to innovate the social interaction by contributing in the category of social media of the future.
-We're a team of enthusiasts hoping to bring fun to social interactions with our innovation.
+We're a team of enthusiasts hoping to bring fun to social interactions with our innovation

 ## Project Overview